FantomiasHD/FileStorage/README.md

 python -m flask run
 run on port 80 on public IP:  python -m flask run --port 80 --host 0.0.0.0
 ```

+## Documentation
+Login: Login into the Folders
+Register: register new account
+Invites: Pending Invites from other users
+Folders: All accsesable Folders